OsmanRodrigues/rollups-examples/README.md

 ![image](https://user-images.githubusercontent.com/4421825/190483700-1c70cf8c-e975-43ba-886f-916d93e049b8.png)

 And then import it to metamask using the private key.
 If you sucessfully add one of the wallets to metamask your wallet shoud look like below.
-Remeber: you have to be running the blockchain while trying to add it.
+Remeber: you have to be running the blockchain locally while trying to add it.

 ![image](https://user-images.githubusercontent.com/4421825/190484563-def28fde-775c-4b7b-a0ba-a8aa9112d02b.png)

 ### Wallet can't connect to the blockchain in localhost

 Sometimes the transactions done with a localhost blockchain wallet will not complete due to various reasons.
 In those scenarios, you will have to re-import the wallet to metamask to force some synchronization with the localhost blockchain.
 Keep in mind that different DApps can generate different wallets in the wallet list shown at the start of running, so it can be also a situation that you have to use another wallet.
+With that said, is necessary down the current docker composer and clear their volumes if you want to be running another dapp locally (in hostmode) and re-sign in wallet.

-### Keep in mind the amount of delay while making transactions and using the DApp.
+### Keep in mind the amount of delay while making transactions and using the DApp

 While using this kind of dapps, we naturally have a stronger delay than we have in the web2 apps.
 With that said, some results can take a longer time to be exibihited.
 Some factors can impact in the amount of time needed for process and operation: